fraziphy/heterogeneous_synaptic_homeostasis/README.md

 ------------------------------------------------------------------------------------------------------------
 ------------------------------------------------------------------------------------------------------------

-**_ANALYSIS_MPI.py_** is aimed to carry out the analysis by parralyzing jobs among processing units.
-The only argument neccessary to provide is the DIRECTORY.
+**_ANALYSIS_MPI.py_:** This script is aimed at carrying out the analysis by parallelizing jobs among processing units.
+The only necessary argument to provide is the DIRECTORY.

 **Python requirements:**
 - functions_analysis